neuschaefer/reform-handbook/src/source/parts.rst

 TODO: callouts, screws are in random places

-The trackball uses the same microcontroller and LUFA library as the keyboard_, but instead of scanning a matrix of switches, it gets X and Y movement coordinates from the PAT9125EL optical sensor that is connected via I2C.
+The trackball uses the same microcontroller and LUFA library as the keyboard, but instead of scanning a matrix of switches, it gets X and Y movement coordinates from the PAT9125EL optical sensor that is connected via I2C.
 The electronic connection between trackball sensor and controller is made with a 6-pin 0.5mm pitch flex cable.

 The trackball has five buttons.
 These make use of the same keyswitches as the keyboard: Kailh Choc Brown (CPG135001D02).
 The button caps are 3D printed using SLA technology (Formlabs Form 2).
 If you want to substitute your own replacements, you can find the STL files for the caps in the MNT Reform source repository.
 The cup and lid of the trackball are 3D printed using the same method.